Symptom: Spindly Plants, Few Flowers

 Possible Causes: Soil remains either too wet or too dry.

-Management: Develop a watering routine that is infrequent but deep to promote healthy root growth and combat root rot.
-If root rot is suspected, remove the plant from its container, examine the root system, and cut out infected roots (blackened root tips with slimy decay), then repot using sterile potting mix and a clean pot.
+Develop a watering routine that is infrequent but deep to promote healthy root growth and combat root rot.
+If you suspect root rot, remove the plant from its container, examine the root system, and cut out infected roots (blackened root tips with slimy decay), then repot the plant into a clean pot using a sterile, well-draining potting mix like Miracle-Gro indoor potting mix.

 Symptom: Spots on Leaves